vdelanno/convida/assets/txt-en.md

 Yes.
 There have been asymptomatic people who develop pneumonia.

 ¿Could someone who had COVID-19 continue having symptoms?
 Yes.
-Some people who had COVID-19 can continue having symptoms as fatigue or tiredness, breathing difficulty, chest ache, palpitations, mental problems, loss of smell or taste, numbness of arms and legs for months.1,2 If symptoms persist, go to the doctor.1
+Some people who had COVID-19 can continue having symptoms as fatigue or tiredness, breathing difficulty, chest ache, palpitations, mental problems, loss of smell or taste, numbness of arms and legs for months.
+If symptoms persist, go to the doctor.

-# [conditions:accessibility_new] PEOPLE WITH SPECIAL CONDITION
+# [conditions:accessibility_new] PEOPLE WITH SPECIAL CONDITIONS
-## [risky_people:accessibility_new] people at risk
+## [risky_people:accessibility_new] People at risk
-People on bigger risk to develop severe COVID-19 have the following conditions:
+People at higher risks to developing severe COVID-19 symptoms have the following conditions:
 - Older than 65
 - Arterial hypertension
 - Cardiovascular diseases (stroke)